rhhen122/tbhfetch/README.md

 if you chose linux type your distro in the <code>linuxdistro</code> variable.

 ###
-> [!NOTE]
-> kde is the only currently suppoted DE anything else will deafault to its text.
+kde is the only currently suppoted DE anything else will deafault to its text.
 </div>